ashcaz/reading-notes/class-09.md

 - `type="password"` creates a text box that acts like a single line input, except the characters are blocked out

+## Duckett HTML Ch.
+14 Lists, Tables & Forms (p.330-357)

+- Lots of CSS notes read book again

+## Duckett JS Ch.
+6 Events (p.243-292)

+- When you browse the web , your browser registers different types of events.
+Its the browser's way of saying, "hey this happened".
+Your script can respond to these events
+  - Interactions create events
+  - Events trigger code
+  - Code responds tp users

+**Different Types of events**

+- `load`
+- `error`
+- `scroll`
+- `click`
+- `mouseover`

+**How Events Trigger JavaScript Code**

+1. Select element node(s) you want the script to respond to.
+2. Indicate which event on the selected node(s) will trigger the respose
+3. State the code you want to run when the event occurs

+**Three Ways To Bind An Event To An Element**

+1. HTML Event Handlers
+  - THIS IS BAD PROCTICE DO NOT USE

+2. Traditional DOM Event Handlers

+3. DOM level 2 Event Listeners

 [Back to Homepage](https://ashcaz.github.io/reading-notes)